yvprashanth/FunctionsKeyVaultKeyRotation/README.md

         }
 ```

-# Step 3:
+# Step 3: Enable Managed Identity for your function
+On [Azure Portal](https://portal.azure.com) once you navigate to your functions, you can enable system assigned identity for your function
+![][./images/PortalFunctionsEnableMSI.png]

+# Step 4: Give Function Identity access to Key Vault
+Next we need to give the Azure Function's System Assigned Identity access to Key Vault.
+At the very least we need to give key permissions.
+Select a Service Principal and type the Azure Function's name.

+# Step 5: Azure Function Code
+Now let's get back to our code.
-Once you've specified a schedule in time Function Run command, the below method creates a new key if the name of the key doesn't exist within that vault OR it creates a new version of an existing key
+Once you've specified a schedule in time Function Run command, the below method creates a new key if the name of the key doesn't exist within that vault OR it creates a new version of an existing key.
+This example shows sets it to at 9:30 AM every Monday in January.
+For setting a different schedule you can look at examples [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer#cron-examples)
 ```
         // This method creates a new Key if it doesn't exist or a new version of existing key if it already exists
         // You could replace the vault name with your Vault Name